witnet/documentation/smart-contracts/witnet-data-feeds/triggering-conditions.md

 ### Deviation threshold

-The Witnet Foundation is continously attesting for price changes and comparing new off-chain prices with respect the last one stored on-chain.
+The Witnet Foundation is every few seconds attesting for price changes and comparing new off-chain prices with respect the last one stored on-chain.
 If the price either raises or decreases in a percentage greater than the established **deviation threshold**, a new price update request will be immediately posted to Witnet oracle in order to ultimately update the on-chain price value that is served via the corresponding [Price Router and Price Feed contracts](./price-feeds-registry.md).

 ### Heartbeat threshold